mingwen1989/java_numberstowords/README.md

 ## Description

-Write a method that translates numerical numbers into written words.
+Wrote a method that translates numerical numbers into written words.
 For example, 384 into "three hundred eighty four".
-Use multiple hash maps and the .get() method.
-Start small, then get your code working for numbers up to 1 trillion.
-As always, implement tests throughout the development process, and make sure to commit frequently with clear and descriptive messages.
+Used multiple hash maps and the .get() method.
+Code works for numbers up to 1 trillion.
+Tests were implemented throughout the development process.

 ## Setup and Installation Requirements